ScrappyHub/rooted-platform/docs/Moderation_System.md

 moderation_status = 'approved'

-A provider is created and wired:
+A provider is created and wired into:

 public.providers